The Witten equation and its virtual fundamental cycle

 By the degree formula, we have

 The Witten map on $\frkc_J$ has no perturbation term and the index

 Let $\frkc$ be a rigidified $W$-curve having $k$ marked points with the $k$-th marked point decorated by $\gamma_k$.
-We want to study the Witten equations near this Neveu-Schwarz point $(z_k,\gamma_k)$.
+We want to study the Witten equations near this narrow point $(z_k,\gamma_k)$.

-If we take the cylindrical metric near $z_k$ (i.e., let $|\frac{dz}{z}|=1$), then its neighborhood is viewed as an infinitly long cylinder and $z_k$ is viewed as the infinite point.
+If we take the cylindrical metric near $z_k$ (i.e., let $|\frac{dz}{z}|=1$), then its neighborhood is viewed as an infinitely long cylinder and $z_k$ is viewed as the infinite point.
 Let $u_j=\tilde{u}_j e_j$; then the Witten equation is

 Let $z=e^w$; then we have